-Interestingly, when first served in the United States, it actually wasn’t used as a sweet dessert, rather it was paired with fish and vegetable dishes.
+Interestingly, when first served in the United States, it hadn’t been as a sweet dessert but rather a pairing to fish and vegetable dishes.
 It wasn’t until the early 1900s that French artist Toulouse Lautrec had the amazing idea of adding chocolate to it.
 From there, mousse evolved to be what we know today.

 Typically the tasty dessert is made with a bunch of eggs, butter, and sugar.
 A LOT of sugar.
 This low carb pumpkin mousse version, however, does not use ANY of those ingredients and is arguably a much healthier twist on the classic.
 In fact, it is low carb and totally ketogenic diet-compliant!